Mark Twitchell

-Mark Andrew Twitchell (born July 4, 1979) is a Canadian filmmaker convicted of first-degree murder in April 2011 for the murder of John Brian Altinger.
-His trial attracted particular media attention because Twitchell had allegedly been inspired by the fictional character Dexter Morgan.
+Mark Andrew Twitchell (born July 4, 1979) is a former Canadian filmmaker convicted of first-degree murder in April 2011 for the murder of John Brian Altinger.
+Nicknamed the Dexter Killer, his trial attracted particular media attention because Twitchell had allegedly been inspired by the fictional character Dexter Morgan.

 Early life and filmmaking ambitions

 Born in Edmonton, Alberta, Twitchell dreamed of making blockbuster films and graduated from the Radio and Television Arts program at the Northern Alberta Institute of Technology in 2000.
 In January 2001, Twitchell married an American woman, Megan Casterella.
 They divorced due to irreconcilable differences in 2005.
 In January 2007, Twitchell married his second wife, Jess.
 The marriage ended after Twitchell’s arrest and the divorce was finalized in 2010.

 Through his company Xpress Entertainment, in 2007, Twitchell directed Star Wars: Secrets of the Rebellion, a full-length fan film prequel set a few days prior to Star Wars Episode IV: A New Hope.
 Secrets of the Rebellion included a cameo by Jeremy Bulloch, a British actor best known for his role as bounty hunter Boba Fett in the original Star Wars films.
 The film, still in post-production, never saw release.
 Twitchell also scripted Day Players, a buddy comedy.
 In September 2008, he shot a short horror film entitled House of Cards at a garage he rented in the south end of Edmonton.